tbdn/d3_network/README.md

 ## Usage
 ### General Usage
+- Launch a Webserver inside the root folder at Port 80 or Port 8080
 - Open the file "ip_network.html" inside the layout folder to open the webapp in your favourite Browser (>IE10)

 ### Option Usage